VictorRodriguez/FMV_tutorial/make_fmv.md

 ```

-In order to genearte the FMV patch with the project
+In order to generate the FMV patch with the project
 [make-fmv-patch](https://github.com/clearlinux/make-fmv-patch) we need to clone
 it and generate a log file with the loop vectorized information: